David Clendenin: Congress

 David Clendenin was elected in 1814 to fill the vacancy caused by the resignation of United States Representative Reasin Beall, the first man from the Western Reserve to serve in the United States Congress.
 Clendenin was elected as a Democratic-Republican from Ohio's 6th congressional district to the Thirteenth United States Congress.
 He was reelected to the Fourteenth Congress.

+Death

+Clendedin died in Baltimore, Maryland, on March 23, 1843, at about 70 years of age.